jonkrohn/DLTFpT/README.md

 Taken all together, the series -- over 18 total hours of instruction and hands-on demos -- parallels the entirety of the content in the book [Deep Learning Illustrated](https://www.deeplearningillustrated.com/), plus it includes some extra content such as:

 * Detailed interactive examples involving training and testing deep learning models in PyTorch
-* High-level discussion of transformer-based natural-language-processing models like BERT and ELMo
+* High-level discussion of transformer-based natural-language-processing models like BERT, ELMo, and GPT-2
 * Detailed interactive examples of training advanced machine vision models (image segmentation, object detection)

 ## Installation